JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 #### Defense

-See [Defense](./src/CoreRules/CombatRules/Defense.md) for more information.
+See Defense rules for more information.

 #### Set Attribute Level